Mingyang2004/Mingyang2004.github.io/_pages/about.md

 - [My Rednote](https://www.xiaohongshu.com/user/profile/63df73c400000000260056ff), Welcome to follow!
 - You can find my [CV](../files/Eng-CV.pdf)
 - My Personal experience admission to PHD [blog](https://zhuanlan.zhihu.com/p/1955636738031622135)
+- Willing to share good work, also hope to have such publications in the future, Keep going!

 # 📰 Recent News😄😄